ihmeuw/vivarium_nih_us_cvd/README.rst

 Running Simulations
 -------------------

-First, you will need to update the model specifications file to be the location you wish to run.
-There are options for all 50 states and Washington DC.
-The default location is Alabama.
-To update the location, go to the cloned repository.
-Then open the src folder, then vivarium_nih_us_cvd, model_specifications, and open the nih_us_cvd.yaml file.
-On line 94, change the file path '../artifacts/alabama.hdf' to be your location of choice.
-For example, '../artifacts/washington.hdf' or '../artifacts/california.hdf'.

-Once this is updated, you can run your simulation from the command line.
+You can run your simulation from the command line.
 With your conda environment active, you can run with, e.g.::

-   (vivarium_nih_us_cvd) :~$ simulate run -vvv /<REPO_INSTALLATION_DIRECTORY>/vivarium_nih_us_cvd/src/vivarium_nih_us_cvd/model_specifications/nih_us_cvd.yaml -o /FILE/PATH/TO/SAVE/RESULTS
+   (vivarium_nih_us_cvd) :~$ simulate run -vvv /<REPO_INSTALLATION_DIRECTORY>/vivarium_nih_us_cvd/src/vivarium_nih_us_cvd/model_specifications/nih_us_cvd.yaml -o /FILE/PATH/TO/SAVE/RESULTS -i src/vivarium_nih_us_cvd/artifacts/<STATE_NAME>.hdf

+The simulation will run in one location at a time, enter the state you wish to run the simulation for in your call.
+The state name should be in lower case with an underscore between words.
+For example 'alabama', 'new_jersey' and 'district_of_columbia'.

 The ``-vvv`` flag will log verbosely, so you will get log messages every time step.
 For more ways to run simulations, see the tutorials at